Preserving Aboriginal language with technology

 When the iPhone came out in 2007 and the first apps were being developed, Tyson wanted to get on board.
 He saw an opportunity to develop media resources that people could access easily from a handheld device.
 This prompted him to create WSM, which was incorporated in 2011.

 Welcome to Country

-WSM is the company behind iCampfire TV, an Indigenous film repository that also features educational content on culture, language and country.
+WSM is the company behind iCampfire TV, an Indigenous film repository that also features educational content on Aboriginal culture, language and country.

 Tyson has also produced an app for iPhone called Welcome to Country.
 The app uses GPS information to show you which group’s land you are on, some information about the land and culture and appropriate protocols for greeting people.
 The short welcome video features a local Indigenous person speaking the local language.

 Tyson says he created the app as an educational app for all of Australia, not just Aboriginal Australia.
 He says this concept is sometimes hard for stakeholders and investors to accept.

 “They said they’d spent their Aboriginal funding for the year,” he said of a conversation with a potential funding partner.

 “I told them … it’s not just an Aboriginal app, it’s an Australian app.
 I’m educating everybody.”

 He wants all Australians to have a basic knowledge and respect for the Indigenous culture of the place they are in.
 I, for example, was born on Whadjuk country.
 “That gives you a bit of an identity and some way to relate to other people from Whadjuk country,” Tyson told me.

 THE POTENTIAL OF Tech